Scotto Mitchell

 Hervey Bay Fishing Spot #4: River Heads and Kingfisher

 - Take the river heads road until you reach the boat ramp and ferry launching area.
-The floating pontoon at the ramp is an awesome fishing platform, keeping in mind that anglers are required to stay out of the way of boaties.
+The floating pontoon at the ramp is an awesome platform for fishing in Hervey Bay, keeping in mind that anglers are required to stay out of the way of boaties.
 Fish around the last hour or so of the low tide.

 - The rocks from the landing and shoreline are gnarly and hold good bream, whiting, flathead and the occasional jewfish.
 The Squidgies Wriggler will once again be successful, although Scotto finds the Squidgies Fish to be more so.